Friends, partners, and supporters of public education,

 It is an honor to support Georgia’s public schools, and to fulfill our mission of meeting students where they are – wherever they are.
-If you’d like to join us in this work, please review the information in this annual report or visit GFPE.org/invest.
+If you’d like to join us in this work, please review the information in this annual report and support our efforts.

 With gratitude for your partnership and support,

 Walt Helms, GFPE Board Chair

 All proceeds from the purchase of Georgia “Educator” and “Support Education” license tags directly support public-school classrooms through GFPE.
 Funds from the purchase of these tags allows us to support programs like Georgia Teacher of the Year, the Rural Education Fund, Dual Language Immersion, and much more.
 Support students in Georgia’s K-12 public schools today by purchasing a tag for your vehicle!
 The Simplest Way to Support – Purchase a Georgia Educator Tag!

 Pandemic Relief for Schools: COVID-19 Response Fund Grants

 In March, Georgia public schools had to do the impossible – with extremely limited notice, schools shifted to full-time distance learning, many for the first time in their history.